Home/Reviews/Resale Assessment/Belysa

 Multi-gen / large family should consider the 4-bedroom D1b (1,335 sqft) from $1.74M-$1.84M.
 The cheapest 4-bedroom private condo path in central Pasir Ris by absolute price.
 Helper's room viable, four real bedrooms, dumbbell-style separation between master and common rooms.

 Investors looking at yield should target the 2-bedroom B1 (947 sqft) from $1.10M-$1.20M.
-White Sands mall, the bus interchange, and the schools cluster support tenant demand.
-Treat as a rental hold rather than a capital-appreciation play — the layout pool is small and Pasir Ris demand sets at family layouts.
+White Sands mall, the bus interchange, and the nearby primary schools support tenant demand.
+Treat as a rental hold rather than betting on price growth — the layout pool is small, and Pasir Ris demand sets at family layouts.

-Belysa is the Pasir Ris value play.
+Belysa is the cheapest path into central Pasir Ris private stock.
 3BR resale at $1,400 PSF when Pasir Ris 8 sub-sale clears $2,000 PSF, when Coco Palms holds $1,650 PSF, when D'Nest and Palette settle at $1,500-$1,540 PSF.
-Same district, same tenure, same demand pool — and a development that hit its 10-year privatisation milestone with the EC heritage discount still partially priced in.
+Same district, same tenure, same demand pool — and a condo that hit its 10-year privatisation milestone with the EC heritage discount still partially priced in.

 What you give up: the 10-12 minute walk to Pasir Ris MRT.
 What you get back: spacious 3BR layouts up to 1,442 sqft, the largest 4BRs in the area (1,335 sqft starting), lower density than any Pasir Ris comp, BCA Green Mark Platinum, and an entry price that already factors in the walk.